germanfgv/firecrest-v2/docs/setup/arch/logging/README.md

 # FirecREST logging

-FirecREST utilizes [Uvicorn](https://www.uvicorn.org/) as HTTP server and it can be configured to accept different types of loggers and formatters using the [UVICORN_LOG_CONFIG](https://www.uvicorn.org/settings/#logging) file.
+FirecREST runs on the [Uvicorn](https://www.uvicorn.org/) web server from which it inherits the Python3 [logging configuration](https://docs.python.org/3/library/logging.config.html#object-connections).

+By default, the FirecREST logger is disabled and the standard Uvicorn logging is applied.
+To enable it, and accept customized types of loggers and formatters, a configuration YAML file must be mounted into the firecrest-v2 container and the environment variable [UVICORN_LOG_CONFIG](https://www.uvicorn.org/settings/#logging) shall be set pointing to it.

-This file is based in the Python3 [logging configuration](https://docs.python.org/3/library/logging.config.html#object-connections) YAML format, and must be included as a FirecREST environment variable (ie, `UVICORN_LOG_CONFIG: /app/config/log-conf.yaml`) along with the set to `true` of the `logger.enable_tracing_log` configuration variable.
+To enable the log in FirecREST configuration, set to `true` the [logger.enable_tracing_log](../../conf/#logger) configuration variable.

 ## Logging config file